 Sudo Mesh is a non-profit organization whose mission is to provide internet access and promote digital justice across the Bay Area and beyond.
 We build community-owned wireless networks, develop free and open-source software and firmware, and give away laptops to those who can’t afford them.

-Every Tuesday night (besides the first one of the month), we meet to discuss ongoing projects, technical bugs, community and media outreach, finances and budgeting, and upcoming events, such as node mounts, office hours, and workshops.
+Every Tuesday night (besides the last one of the month), Sudo Mesh stewards meet to work on ongoing projects, technical bugs, community and media outreach, finances and budgeting, and upcoming events, such as node mounts, office hours, and workshops.

 Newcomers are encouraged to come on the first Tuesdays of the month for introduction and general orientation to the project, but are welcome at these business meetings.

-WHERE: Omni Commons Mezzanine — the area right above the main entrance, on the 2nd floor
+WHERE: Omni Commons Mezzanine — the area right above the main entrance hall, on the 2nd floor

 OPTIONAL THINGS TO BRING: A laptop.
 Food or drinks to share.